|

 He was cleared...

 There's a story about the military pilot calling for a priority landing, because his single-engine jet fighter was running "a bit peaked."
 Air Traffic Control told the fighter jock that he was number two, behind a B-52 that had one engine shut down.
 "Ah", the fighter pilot remarked, "one of those dreaded seven-engine approaches!"
+Solar power providers

 A student became lost during a solo cross-country flight.
 While attempting to locate the aircraft on radar, ATC asked "What was your last known position?"